Get started with Azure Key Vault

-New-AzureRmKeyVault -VaultName 'ContosoKeyVault' -ResourceGroupName 'ContosoResourceGroup' -Location 'East US'
+New-AzureRmKeyVault -Name 'ContosoKeyVault' -ResourceGroupName 'ContosoResourceGroup' -Location 'East US'

 The output of this cmdlet shows properties of the key vault that you created.
 The two most important properties are:

 - Vault Name: ContosoKeyVault in the example.
 You will use this name for other Key Vault cmdlets.

-- Vault URI: In the example, this is https://contosokeyvault.vault.azure.net/.
+- Vault URI: https://contosokeyvault.vault.azure.net/ in the example.
 Applications that use your vault through its REST API must use this URI.

 Your Azure account is now authorized to perform any operations on this key vault.
 As yet, nobody else is.

 When you try to create your new key vault you may see the error The subscription is not registered to use namespace 'Microsoft.KeyVault'.
 If that message appears run

 Register-AzureRmResourceProvider -ProviderNamespace "Microsoft.KeyVault".
 After the registration successfully completes, you can rerun the New-AzureRmKeyVault command.
 For more information, see Register-AzureRmResourceProvider.

 If you want Azure Key Vault to create a software-protected key for you, use the Add-AzureKeyVaultKey cmdlet, and type:

 $key = Add-AzureKeyVaultKey -VaultName 'ContosoKeyVault' -Name 'ContosoFirstKey' -Destination 'Software'